Quantas/shark-ng-table/README.md

 [npm-badge-url]: https://www.npmjs.com/package/shark-ng-table

-A robust table for Angular.
+A robust table for Angular built with Accessibility in mind.

 ## Samples